 We conclude emphasising that the understanding reached so far on the mass composition of UHECR is still not conclusive.
 The observations of mass composition are still contradictory and cannot exclude a pure light composition, while the observations of spectra agree fairly well with such hypothesis.
-For these reasons the high energy muon program of Auger, especially the measurement of $X_{\max}^{\mu} (E)$, will be a crucial test of the model discussed in this paper.
-In particular the correlation $(X_{\max},X_{\max}^{\mu})$ at energies around $E=3$~EeV may change its sign and it will be the strongest signal for heavy nuclei above this energy scale.\\*[2mm] We finish with the following note.
+For these reasons the high energy muon program of Auger, especially the measurement of $X_{\max}^{\mu} (E)$, will be a crucial test of the models discussed in this paper.